Ginger is one of the most common condiments.

 Studies have shown that 6-gingerol, 8-gingerol, 6-dehydrogingerdione, 6-shogaol, and 10-shogaol, are bioactive compounds from ginger, yet few have reviewed their activity in chemoresistant cells.

-Their results found that ginger phytochemicals, including 6-gingerol, 6-shogaol, and 10-shogaol can significantly inhibit resistant human prostate cancer cells growth and reverse drug resistance protein expression.
+Their results found that ginger phytochemicals, including 6-gingerol, 6-shogaol, and 10-shogaol can significantly inhibit resistant human prostate cancer cell growth and reverse drug resistance protein expression.

 Get Your FREE Enlarged Prostate Diet Plan